jameshughes89/cs102/src/site/topic6.rst

 .. warning::

     When you start implementing an interface, you may see your IDE to tell you there is an error.
-This is because, since you are saying that you are implementing the interface, Java is expecting you to implement all abstract methods from the interface.
+This is to be expected since you are saying that you are implementing the interface, Java is expecting you to implement all abstract methods from the interface.
+This error will go away once all abstract methods are implemented.

         .. image:: img/warning_implement.png
            :width: 500 px